iZeaoGamer/GalacticPE/README.md

 # VoidMinerPE-MCPE

-The biggest update ever..
-The most drastic server return to ever exist.
-VoidMinerPE..
-The start of something new...
+The biggest update we've ever encountered on the network..
+The network rebrand 2.0.0..
+This changes everything..